ChHarding/Lattice/README.md

 ![](/imgs/dogbones.PNG)

 ## File format conversions
-- Initial model is created programatically in SCAD (but using https://github.com/SolidCode/SolidPython) and saved in a scad file (which are not pushed to github as it's just an intermediate format)
+- Initial model is created programatically in SCAD (but using https://github.com/SolidCode/SolidPython) and saved in a scad file (which is not pushed to github as it's just an intermediate format)
 - I create a "no-stamp" version first (w/o the parameters relief-printed) and save this as *_ns.scad, then add the reliefs and save this as *.scad
 - The no-stamp model file is then loaded/imported into FreeCAD (using its Python package/binding), rendered (which takes a long time!) and then exported into a STEP file (step folder)
 - The with-stamp model file is given to the CLI version of Open SCAD, rendered and exported as STL (stl folder)